zuzannad2/PixelSum/README.md

 pip install -e .
 ```

-4. Download the fonts using the repo [go-noto-universal](https://github.com/satbyy/go-noto-universal).
+4. Download the fonts using the repo [go-noto-universal](https://github.com/satbyy/go-noto-universal) into a folder called "fonts".

 ## Pretraining PixelSum
 TBD